craig-martinson/tensorflow-cmake/README.md

 ## Introduction

-Example of compiling and linking tensorflow as a static library to a Windows c++ program using cmake
+Example of building and linking tensorflow as a static library to a Windows c++ program using cmake

 ## Prerequisites